joy6543/Enviro-Project-Leader-and-Followers/README.md

 ---> After that, all the Follower robots follow the Leader in a straight line (in every angles)..and so on.

-INFO: Leader Robot: Lightorange box with a striker, Follower Robots: Blue, Green, Yellow, and Red colored boxes.
+INFO: Leader Robot: Lightorange box with a striker, Follower Robots: Blue, Green, Red, and Yellow colored boxes.

 ## Key Challenges: